StevenLomon/CS50-final-project/README.md

 After succesfully setting up and implementing Rekognition and playing around to see which labels it can and can’t snap up, it quickly became evident that “Rubber duck” is not a label.
 But it can detect “Duck” with 98.51734924316406 confidence and “Toy” with 57.209102630615234 confidence.
 This was the ticket haha; Duck + Toy = Rubber duck.
 Some code was written to implement this logic of combining the labels of Duck and Toy, taking the average of their confidence to get Rubber Duck confidence haha!

+### The Flask front-end
-I then started to code and implement the Flask front end.
-I made sure that the button on the index front page linked correctly to the image route and that the image route can be reached by clicking the Upload Image button.
-The biggest lesson to take away from being stuck here for a little while is that the actions in the .html files should link to the routes, not html files
+Coding and implementation of the Flask front end then commenced.
+(I made sure that the button on the index front page linked correctly to the image route and that the image route can be reached by clicking the Upload Image button.
+The biggest lesson to take away from being stuck here for a little while is that the actions in the .html files should link to the routes, not html files haha)

 All image validation was added and then instead of saving the image locally to an uploads folder, the image is uploaded to our S3 bucket like we tried out in rekognition.py.
 Two things of importance:

-I had to use s3.upload_fileobj and not s3.upload_file since it's a file uploaded through a Flask form and not stored locally on my filesystem.
+1. s3.upload_fileobj had to be used and not s3.upload_file since it's a file uploaded through a Flask form and not stored locally on my filesystem.
 In a web application, it's more secure to handle files in memory (using file-like objects) rather than saving them to disk, which might expose them to unintended access!
+(THIS CHANGED LATER HOWEVER)
-It was important that I added a file.seek(0) before uploading the image.
-I managed to upload an image to S3 before adding that little piece of code and the image was corrupted and couldn't be opened
+2. It was important that file.seek(0) was added before uploading the image.
+An image to S3 could be uploaded before adding that little piece of code and the image was corrupted and couldn't be opened
-Once an image is completely validated and uploaded to the S3 bucket we

 Interact with Rekognition to get a rubber duck confidence score Store the result in an SQLite3 database that I will create shortly